relab/gorums/doc/userguide.md

 We will in this example create a very simple storage service.
 The storage can store a single `{string,timestamp}` tuple and has two methods:

-* Read() State
+* `Read() State`
-* Write(State) Response
+* `Write(State) Response`

-The first thing we should do is to define our storage as a gRPC service by using the protocol buffers interface definition language.
+The first thing we should do is to define our storage as a gRPC service by using the protocol buffers interface definition language (IDL).
+Refer to the protocol buffers [language guide](https://developers.google.com/protocol-buffers/docs/proto3) to learn more about the protobuf IDL.
 Let's create a file, `storage.proto`, in a new Go package called `gorumsexample`.
 The package file path may for example be

 ```text
 $GOPATH/src/github.com/yourusername/gorumsexample